Hemipolyhedron: Triangular domains

 Note that Wythoff's kaleidoscopic construction generates the nonorientable hemipolyhedra (all except the octahemioctahedron) as double covers (two coincident hemipolyhedra).

 Quadrilateral domains

-If the definition of a hemipolyhedron is strictly defined by means of a figure with sets of faces that pass through its center, then the great dirhombicosidodecahedron is included (per Wenninger).
-Its Wythoffian construction, however, is not based on spherical triangles, but on spherical quadrilaterals; its Wythoff symbol is | ^{3}/_{2} ^{5}/_{3} 3 ^{5}/_{2}.
+If the definition of a hemipolyhedron is relaxed to include any figure with sets of regular faces that pass through its center, then only two more hemipolyhedra are uniform (per Wenninger), the great dirhombicosidodecahedron and the great disnub dirhombidodecahedron.
+Though strictly non-Wythoffian in the conventional sense, a Wythoffian construction to the great dirhombicosidodecahedron can be generated with four mirror planes based on spherical quadrilaterals, through reflective symmetries found in the vertex figures of two enantiomorphic great snub dodecicosidodecahedra.
+The special Wythoff symbol associated with the great dirhombicosidodecahedron is, | ^{3}/_{2} ^{5}/_{3} 3 ^{5}/_{2}.
+Replacing the 40 non-snub triangles found in the great dirhombicosidodecahedron with snub triangles, produces a polyhedron with coincident edges and vertices, the great disnub dirhombidodecahedron, with Wythoff symbol | (^{3}/_{2}) ^{5}/_{3} (3) ^{5}/_{2}.
+The great disnub dirhombidodecahedron is the only hemipolyhedron to classify as a uniform degenerate polyhedron, since it contains some "double edges" where 4 faces meet.
+(Note: Uniform star polyhedra which are known to be degenerate yet are not hemipolyhedral exist, which include the small complex icosidodecahedron and the great complex icosidodecahedron.)

 Orientability

 Only the octahemioctahedron represents an orientable surface; the remaining hemipolyhedra have non-orientable or single-sided surfaces.
 This is because proceeding around an equatorial 2r-gon, the ^{p}/_{q}-gonal faces alternately point "up" and "down", so any two consecutive ones have opposite senses.
 This is equivalent to demanding that the ^{p}/_{q}-gons in the corresponding quasiregular polyhedra below can be alternatively given positive and negative orientations.
 But that is only possible for the triangles of the cuboctahedron (corresponding to the triangles of the octahedron, the only regular polyhedron with an even number of faces meeting at a vertex), which are precisely the non-hemi faces of the octahemioctahedron.